ArceDevs/ArceDevs/README.md

 	<li>
 		I’m the lead developer for the <a href="https://www.gtdebarcelona.es/" target="_blank">GT de Barcelona</a> which is a Warhammer 40K tournament set for September 2024.
 	</li>
-	<li>I’m tackling two Udemy courses: one on Python and another on ASP.NET.</li>
+	<li>I’m tackling two Udemy bootcamps: one on Python and another on ASP.NET.</li>
 	<li>
 		I’m diving deep into JavaScript, my daily go-to language, and trying to stay on top of global programming news.<br>
 		Thankfully, <a href="https://www.youtube.com/@ThePrimeTimeagen" target="_blank">ThePrimeagen</a>'s content is helping with that if you are interested on those topics 😁